 Due to the limited availability of sports marketing programs at universities, many in the industry gained internship experience in the field prior to full-time employment.
 The field has no “prerequisites,” in the sense that sports marketers need not have focused on their field while in school, but the difficulty of entering the industry makes such internships and connections crucial.
 Employers such as Nike offer structured internship programs which enable students to begin work in the field; however, recruiting timelines vary according to team and organization.

-Sports media provides coverage of sports events worldwide in various mediums--newspapers, radio, television and, increasingly, the Internet all transmit sports media coverage.
+Sports media provides coverage of sports events and athletes worldwide.
 Companies such as ESPN, CBS Sports, and the Sports Business Journal hire sports-oriented journalists of various capacities, including sports editors and writers, photographers, web developers and advertisers.